 • While 2019 was an unprecedented year for EEE statewide, due to early and sustained drought conditions and anticipatory targeted larviciding activities in the Northeast during 2020 the district saw an 81% decrease in Cs. melanura populations from 2019.
 In 2021 the average precipitation increased, and the district saw a slight 11% increase from 2020.
 However, there remains a decrease of 48% from the 10-year mean and 50% from the 5-year.
-It will take several years for these populations to recover from the droughts.
-Manchester also showed a decrease of 98% for the season.
+It will take several years for Cs. melanura populations to recover from the droughts.
 Only 1 batch of Cs. melanura tested positive for WNV in Boxford during 2021.
 There were no EEE isolates in this species during 2021.

-Pest Status salt marsh mosquitoes/mammal biters (Ae. sollicitans)
+Pest Status salt marsh mosquitoes (Ae. sollicitans)

-• Ae. sollicitans, a summer-fall salt marsh species, decreased by 824% district-wide.
-However, despite consistent larviciding and adulticiding, tides, high temperatures, prevailing wind direction, frequent rain and heavy thunderstorm activity caused this mosquito species to become a serious weekly nuisance for the district and its residents throughout 2021 even into some inland areas.
+• Ae. sollicitans, a summer-fall salt marsh species, increased by 194% in the district due to frequent high tidal events.
+Despite constant larviciding and adulticiding, tides, high temperatures, prevailing wind direction and infrequent but heavy thunderstorm activity caused this mosquito species to become a serious weekly nuisance for the district and its residents throughout 2020.

-With forested wetlands, presence of vector and bridge vector mosquito species and arbovirus history in Manchester-by-the-Sea, there will always be concern for transmission and human infection from EEE and WNV.
-From July to the first hard frost, residents should take necessary precautions to reduce the risk of infection from these viruses, regardless of low mosquito populations and/or aggressiveness of control.
+Andover has an urban center, suburban habitats and extensive forested wetlands that favor the development of both EEE and WNV vectors.
+There will always be concern of transmission and human infection by WNV/EEE in Andover and all surrounding municipalities.
+From mid-July to the first hard frost, Andover residents should take necessary precautions to reduce the risk of infection EEE/WNV and other mosquito borne viruses, regardless of low mosquito populations and/or aggressiveness of control.